Innovation for Healthcare Inequalities Programme (InHIP)

 What is CORE20PLUS5?

-Core20PLUS5 is a national NHS England and NHS Improvement approach to support the reduction of health inequalities at both national and system level.
-Core20PLUS5 populations in England suffer from poorer health outcomes, accentuated by the same patients suffering from inequitable access, experience and outcomes from health and care services and treatment pathways.
+Core20PLUS5 is a national NHS England approach to support the reduction of health inequalities at both national and system level.
+Core20PLUS5 populations in England suffer from poorer health outcomes, accentuated by the same patients experiencing inequitable access and poorer outcomes from health and care services and treatment pathways.
+The approach defines two target population cohorts – the ‘Core20 (nationally defined) PLUS (ICS defined) – and identifies ‘5’ focus clinical areas requiring accelerated improvement.

 How we are supporting the Core20PLUS5

-InHIP has two desired outcomes:
+InHIP has two aims:

 What are the InHIP projects for the East of England?